manavsehgal/rapid-app-workflow/setup_web_app_environment.md

 ## Setup basic project structure

 This section will help you setup your basic project structure.
 This will include Git version management and NPM dependency management.
+Each workflow specific chapter will add to this step as we add libraries and frameworks.
+What follows are the generic steps required for setting up the basic project structure.

-### Setting up Git
+### Setup Git

 Cloud9 container comes pre-installed with Git, so all you need to do is clone your starter project from GitHub.
 Read [GitHub docs on how to setup on Linux](https://help.github.com/articles/set-up-git/#platform-linux).